“How long’s that door been there?” asked Jim popping his head round the door and beaming his affable smile

 “Maybe he went upstairs after all?’ suggested Norman.

 “The door at the end of the corridor can’t be opened, the lock needs fixing remember?
 The only way he could have got have got to the first floor was to come back in our office then through to reception.” replied the young designer.

-“I told you he went through there!” said the girl.
+“I told you he went through there!” insisted the girl.

 “Are you sure he was here in the first place, did we just have some kind of group hallucination?”
 Sarah was an avid reader of the Fortean Times and other similar periodicals.

 “The most obvious explanation is that he walked straight past when we weren’t looking.”

 “That’s rubbish Norman, I’m going to see Evelyn he must have walked past her on the way in.” announced Martin.